No matter what you call your period, you know that it comes with ups and downs, unexpected surprises and a whole lot of unanswered questions.

 Q: How can working out during your period help with bloating?

 A: Like painful PMS symptoms, bloating can turn your world upside down.
 You can’t button your jeans, nothing looks appetizing, and you feel like you have hooked yourself up to the garden hose at full power with no end in sight.
 (Maybe that’s dramatic, but there are many points on this spectrum!)
 Similar to its ability to alleviate pain, movement can also help reduce bloating.
 Getting things moving is the name of the game but our minds also play a part.

-Some say when you feel good, you look good—so get a little sweaty, detoxify the body, boost endorphins, and kiss that bloat goodbye.
-Another little hack here is to be sure to hydrate like crazy during your period and avoid processed foods high in sodium that can exacerbate bloating.
-Exercise and nutrition working hand-in-hand are the best weapon against unwanted PMS symptoms."
+Some say when you feel good, you look good—so get a little sweaty and an extra dose of endorphins and kiss that bloat goodbye.
+And don't forget to stay hydrated during your period and avoid processed foods high in sodium that can exacerbate bloating.
+Exercise and nutrition work hand-in-hand against unwanted PMS symptoms.

-Why is P.volve’s method, in particular, beneficial in treating these issues?
+Q: Why is the P.volve method, in particular, beneficial in treating these issues?

 A: The P.volve Method is beneficial in alleviating these dreaded monthly visitors because it works with your body instead of against it.
 We’ve all been through seasons of time where stress has been a factor in our lives and our period (and the symptoms) are affected because of that stress.
 If you stress the body in how you approach your workouts, you could potentially have similar, negative effects on your period.

 By engaging in high-intensity, low-impact exercise, you get to bolster the body, move in a way that comes naturally, build mind-body connection, and maybe even move toward your goals at the same time.
 Listen to your body and what kind of movement it's craving, and we promise we have a class for you — from cardio to recovery.

 Get access to our clinically backed phase-specific food lists and recipes in Phase & Function, now on demand.